nhsconnect/FHIR-NRLS-API/pages/explore/resources_search_parameters.md

 ## 3. Improvement process ##

 An improvement process needs to be developed to improve the search parameters and validate the ones already suggested.
-Please contact the careconnect team if you have any suggestions.
+Please contact the NRLS team if you have any suggestions.

-{% include custom/contribute.html content="Get in touch with careconnect@interopen.org to improve the Search Parameters" %}
+{% include custom/contribute.html content="Get in touch with interoperabilityteam@nhs.net to improve the Search Parameters" %}